ggpsystemsltd/synology-chat/README.md

 ## Security

-If you discover any security related issues, please email tobias.madner@gmx.at instead of using the issue tracker.
+If you discover any security related issues, please email murray.crane@ggpsystems.co.uk instead of using the issue tracker.

 ## Contributing

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

 ## Credits
+This channel is based on the Microsoft Teams notification channel.

 - [Tobias Madner](https://github.com/Tob0t)
 - [All Contributors](../../contributors)

 ## License

-The MIT License (MIT).
-Please see [License File](LICENSE.md) for more information.
+The BSD 3-clause licence.
+Please see [License File](LICENSE) for more information.